AndreasB123/AndreasB123.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am Jack, and this blog is about my I.T lessons in year 8
+ANDREAS HERE!
+This blog is about I.T.

 ### More Information